Green Lantern: First Flight: Plot

-A long time ago, the Guardians of the Universe, the first sentient beings to exist, harnessed the power of the green element to create the Green Lantern battery.
-However, the battery was vulnerable to the color yellow, the one part of the light spectrum that could resist green.
+When the universe was in its infancy, the Guardians of the Universe, the first sentient beings to exist, harnessed the power of the green element (representing will) to create a battery of energy with which to maintain peace throughout the universe.
+However, the battery was vulnerable to the color yellow (representing fear), the opposite of green on the light spectrum.
 The Guardians hid the most concentrated source of yellow energy, the yellow element, to prevent others from using it against them.

-After the death of Abin Sur, several Green Lanterns arrive to take Ferris Aircraft's test pilot Hal Jordan to the Green Lantern Corps on Oa.
-He is supervised by senior officer Sinestro, who is investigating Abin's murder.
-While undercover on the ship of Kanjar Ro searching for the whereabouts of the stolen yellow element, Abin had come under attack.
-Fleeing to Earth, he had his ring find his successor and died of his injury shortly after.
-Unbeknownst to the other Green Lanterns, Sinestro had provided Kanjar with the location of the element to have it fashioned into a weapon of comparable power to the Green Lantern battery.
+Test pilot Hal Jordan is summoned by Abin Sur; with his last breath, Sur anoints Jordan as his successor.
+Jordan is subsequently escorted to the Green Lantern Corps on Oa.
+Despite hostility from the Guardians who look down on humans, they agree to place him under the supervision of senior officer Sinestro, who is investigating Abin's murder.
+While undercover on the ship of Kanjar Ro searching for the whereabouts of the stolen yellow element, Abin had been fatally wounded and fled to Earth as the nearest inhabited world.
+Unbeknownst to the other Green Lanterns, Sinestro is revealed to be in league with Kanjar, having betrayed Sur and arranged for the theft of the yellow element to fashion it into a weapon for his personal use.

-Jordan quickly comes to understand that Sinestro's beliefs are not in line with those of the Guardians: Sinestro believes that the Guardians have reduced the Corps to merely picking up the messes criminals create as opposed to proactively dealing with the problem.
+Jordan recognizes that Sinestro's beliefs are not in line with those of the Guardians: his mentor believes that the Guardians have reduced the Corps to merely picking up the messes criminals create as opposed to proactively dealing with the problem.
 During a mission to capture Kanjar Ro, Jordan is knocked unconscious by Kanjar's energy staff.
-Sinestro comes in and kills Kanjar, pinning the blame on Jordan.
+Sinestro comes in and murders Kanjar, pinning the blame on Jordan.
 As punishment, the Guardians strip Jordan of his ring.